 Stage Details Time frame Informal stage 1 Academies and complainant work together to resolve concerns.
 May include mediation or pastoral meetings.
-Parent can request appeal to Stage 2 within 15 days of Stage 1 outcome No more than 15 working days Formal Stage 2 Acknowledgement of complaint Formal investigation by Principal/Chair/CEO Notification of decision to complainant Complainant can request review at Stage 3 within 15 days of receipt of Stage 2 No more than 30 working days in total.
+Parent can request appeal to Stage 2 within 15 school days of Stage 1 outcome No more than 15 school days Formal Stage 2 Acknowledgement of complaint Formal investigation by Principal/Chair/CEO Notification of decision to complainant Complainant can request review at Stage 3 within 15 school days of receipt of Stage 2 No more than 30 school days in total.
 Formal stage 3 Acknowledgement of request to review the complaint.
 Arrangements made for a review meeting.
 The review meeting takes place.
 Notification of the decision to all, End of Academy process.
-No more than 55 working days from receipt of request End of academies review process 1 pelieves the Trust did not handle their complaint in accordance Ily or unreasonably they can contact The Education and Skills F ge 3.
+No more than 55 school days from receipt of request

+End of academies review process

+If the complainant believes the Trust did not handle their complaint in accordance with this Complaints Policy or they acted unlawfully or unreasonably they can contact The Education and Skills Funding Agency (ESFA after they have completed Stage 3.